CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

-In this architecture, AWS CloudTrail, S3 bucket logging, Elastic Load Balancer (ELB) Logging, and RDS MySQL error logging are enabled.
+In this architecture, AWS CloudTrail, Amazon S3 bucket logging, Elastic Load Balancing (ELB) logging, and Amazon RDS MySQL error logging are enabled.
 However, the initial EC2 instances launched by this deployment (bastion host, application servers, proxy servers, and any EC2-based NAT servers) DO NOT have any auditing enabled within the OS, as these are in place for example purposes only.

 AWS built-in features of native logging generates audit records with the content defined in AU-3.

-General information about AWS native logging is documented at: https://aws.amazon.com/answers/logging/aws-native-security-logging-capabilities/ Details about CloudTrail logs are documented at http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference.html Details about S3 bucket logs are documented at http://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html Details about ELB logs are available at http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/access-log-collection.html Details about RDS logs are documented at http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.html
+General information about AWS native logging is documented at: https://aws.amazon.com/answers/logging/aws-native-security-logging-capabilities/ Details about CloudTrail logs are documented at http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference.html Details about Amazon S3 bucket logs are documented at http://docs.aws.amazon.com/amazons3/latest/dev/ServerLogs.html Details about ELB logs are available at http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/access-log-collection.html Details about Amazon RDS logs are documented at http://docs.aws.amazon.com/AmazonAmazon RDS/latest/UserGuide/USER_LogAccess.html

 ##### CivicActions